ec-europa/joinup-dev/web/modules/custom/error_page/README.md

 The module swaps the core `ExceptionLoggingSubscriber`, which is responsible for logging the uncaught exceptions to the Drupal logger, with its own `ErrorPageExceptionLoggingSubscriber`.
-Actually the module class replaces the `::onError()` method and, if case, logs also the UUID.
+Actually the module class replaces the `::onError()` method and logs also the UUID if it has been configured so.
 Then, the module adds a new subscriber, `ErrorPageFinalExceptionSubscriber`, which acts just before the core `FinalExceptionSubscriber` by showing the output in its own way and stopping the propagation of the `KernelEvents::EXCEPTION` event.

 ## Fatal and user errors

 The module uses its own error/exception handlers, instead of `_drupal_error_handler()` and `_drupal_exception_handler()`.
-Because those procedural functions are hard to be extended or overwritten, the core code is 90% copied in module's handlers.
+Because those procedural functions are hard to be extended or overwritten, the core code is 95% copied in module's handlers.
 These are slightly changed to allow using a custom outputted HTML rendered markup.

 # Getting started